yogendra/yb-smart-driver-examples/go/pgx/README.md

 ## Pre-requisites

-- Make sure you have YugabyteDB installed on the local file system.
+- Make sure you have YugabyteDB installed on your local system.
+- Go version 1.11+

 ## Steps